ggraca/belts/README.md

 end
 ```

-## Tools
+## Adding functionality to Systems with Tools
 Tools are libraries, independent from the current scene.
 They are accessible from all systems and can hold global data.
-Much of the core the engine is built with systems and plugins can register new tools, which is the expected way to add new features in the future (audio, asset management, physics).
+The core engine includes a few tools by default but more can be added by plugins, which is the expected way to add new features in the future (audio, asset management, physics).

 From any system, you can inspect the contents of `@game.tools` to see what tools have been installed.
 Then you can access any of these tools through the game object (e.g. `@game.time`) or using the short version (e.g. `@time`)